tomaszmichalak/experience-manager-learn.en/help/aem-target-personalization/using-aem-cloud-services.md

 ---
-title: Integrating AEM with Adobe Target using legacy cloud services
+title: Integrating Adobe Experience Manager with Adobe Target using Cloud Services
-seo-title: Integrating AEM with Adobe Target using legacy cloud services
+seo-title: Integrating Adobe Experience Manager (AEM) with Adobe Target using Legacy Cloud Services
-description: An end-to-end tutorial showing how to create and deliver personalized experience using Adobe Experience Manager and Adobe Target.
-In this tutorial, you will also learn about different personas involved in the end to end process and how they collaborate with each other
+description: Step by step walkthrough on how to integrate Adobe Experience Manager (AEM) with Adobe Target using AEM Cloud Service
-seo-description: An end-to-end tutorial showing how to create and deliver personalized experience using Adobe Experience Manager and Adobe Target.
-In this tutorial, you will also learn about different personas involved in the end to end process and how they collaborate with each other
+seo-description: Step by step walkthrough on how to integrate Adobe Experience Manager (AEM) with Adobe Target using AEM Cloud Service
 ---

 # Using AEM legacy Cloud Services